dell/terraform-provider-powerflex/docs/resources/user.md

 ### Optional

 - `first_name` (String) First name of the user.
 PowerFlex version 3.6 does not support the first_name attribute.
+It is mandatory for PowerFlex version 4.6.
 - `last_name` (String) Last name of the user.
 PowerFlex version 3.6 does not support the last_name attribute.
+It is mandatory for PowerFlex version 4.6.

 ### Read-Only